Celebrating Black Excellence in STEM: History, AI, and Future Careers

 The foundation of modern science wasn't built in a vacuum.
 It was built on the brilliance of Black innovators who often had to work twice as hard for half the recognition.
 Take Katherine Johnson, for instance.
 She wasn't just a mathematician; she was the "human computer" whose calculations literally launched the first U.S. crewed spaceflights.
 Her story is a powerful reminder: excellence persists, even when the barriers seem impossible to climb.

-But it’s not just about NASA.
-Black scientists have been shaking up every field imaginable for decades.
-From the 7 Scientists and Engineers You Should Know highlighted by BET—including legends like Charles Drew and Alice Ball—these individuals beat the odds to change zoology, medicine, and engineering forever.
+Beyond NASA, Black scientists have made significant contributions to various fields for decades.
+The 7 Scientists and Engineers You Should Know highlighted by BET features pioneers like Charles Drew and Alice Ball, who overcame obstacles to advance zoology, medicine, and engineering.

 Why does this history matter for you?
 Because it provides a sense of belonging.
 It proves that Black scientists and engineers have always been at the front of the pack, and it’s an open invitation for you to claim your place in the lab, the tech hub, or the boardroom.